gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

 Tracking Wheels and Spools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Up to this point, we have been mostly working with motors rotating something.
-However, a lot of mechanisms in FTC are linear, and it can be desireable to measure these in a linear unit as well.
+However, a lot of mechanisms in FTC are linear, and it can be desirable to measure these in a linear unit as well.
 Fortunately, this is very straightforward.
 All we need to know is the diameter of the object we are measuring.

 Be careful when selecting your diameter, for wheels it is just the outer diameter of the wheel, but for spools it is the inner diameter of the spool, where the string rests.
 For belts and chain, it is the "pitch diameter" of the sprocket or pulley.